Houston International Dance Coalition's

 Without a word.

-Touch of Gravity, this contemporary dance performance defies the laws of nature.
+Touch of Gravity, is a contemporary dance performance that defies the laws of nature.
 The dancers escape the limits of their physicality with deliberate slow movements emerging from the ground.
 The moving figures seek their places within a group and attempt to disrupt its balance.
-The striking visuals give rise to a surreal on stage universe.
-Touch of Gravity, premiered in Helsinki, on August 21, 2014, was produced in cooperation with Helsinki Festival and Stoa and financially supported by National Council for Dance, National Council for Music and City of Helsinki.
+The striking visuals give rise to a surreal on-stage universe.
+Touch of Gravity, premiered in Helsinki, on August 21, 2014, was produced in cooperation with Helsinki Festival and Stoa and financially supported by the National Council for Dance, National Council for Music and the City of Helsinki.

-3. Eastman from Antwerp, Belgium will present the Houston Premiere of a curated version of Fractus V choreographed by Sidi Larbi Cherkaoui, Founder and Artistic Director of the company.
-Fractus V is a creation with five contemporary dancers of different dance backgrounds set to live, collaborative music performance by four musicians from Japan, Korea, India and Congo.
+3. Eastman from Antwerp, Belgium, presents the Houston Premiere of a curated version of Fractus V* choreographed by Sidi Larbi Cherkaoui, Founder and Artistic Director of the company who will dance in this piece himself with 4 dancers of different contemporary backgrounds and live music played by 4 musicians from Japan, Korea, India and the Democratic Republic of Congo.
 “Nine different nationalities and outspoken identities will dialogue to come to an intense, dramatic and fluent whole… Fractus V stands for the natural fractures which are necessary to grow and become stronger…In Fractus V, I want to deepen the questions on information and manipulation; propaganda versus a more ‘objective’ and factual approach.
 If I translate Chomsky’s ideas for myself, I gain the insight that: ‘The only way the individual is able to protect himself against political and social propaganda, is to study all the information available.
 Each day we are bombarded with news that tries to influence our thinking.
 It is a very intensive exercise to filter everything and to resist believing what we are told to believe,’ writes Cherkaoui.

 Curated sections of Cherkaoui’s Myth and Origin came to DSF in 2009 and also in 2010, Loin was danced by the Ballet du Grand Théâtre de Genéve.
 In 2011, DSF presented Cherkaoui’s Faun.
 Petrus (out of PUZ/ZLE) was specially curated from the Avignon Festival’s commissioned PUZ/ZLE, co-produced by Eastman and premiered in DSF 2013.
 The US Premiere of Cherkaoui’s Embrace (curated version of m¡longa), a Sadler’s Wells production, London, UK, was premiered in the US in Dance Salad Festival 2014.
-Larbi’s Rigor Mortis created specifically for Dance Salad Festival, premiered in 2015.
-Royal Ballet of Flanders, Antwerp, Belgium, where Sidi Larbi has been appointed Artistic Director in 2015, presented his Fall in DSF 2016.
+Cherkaoui’s Rigor Mortis, created specifically for Dance Salad Festival,, premiered in 2015.
+The Royal Ballet of Flanders, (Antwerp, Belgium), presented his Fall in DSF 2016 where Cherkaoui was appointed Artistic Director in 2015.

 Afternoon Student Concert Program